2017 Summer Sessions Registration Information

 If you have difficulty using that form to establish a new record

-or if you have an old but inactive record, then you can download a
+or if you have an old but inactive record, please call

 - If you have forgotten or want to reset your UD-PIN, you may do so from the